coinbump/PhaseJumpPro/README.md

 - Clone the repository and submodules

 ### Install SDL3.framework
-- Open the SDL Xcode project
+- In `submodules/SDL`, open the SDL Xcode project
 - Switch to the framework target (SDL3 with yellow toolbox icon)
 - Archive the framework
 - Show the archive in the Finder, right click and show package contents